Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - improving worker engagement in OHS

-- renewed focus on illness and injury prevention
+- renewing focus on illness and injury prevention

-Your input will be considered as we update Alberta's OHS system to prevent occupational illness and injury.
+Input was considered as we updated Alberta's OHS system to prevent occupational illness and injury.